guybedford/es-module-shims/README.md

 This is because the polyfill cannot disable the native loader - instead it can only execute modules that would otherwise fail instantiation while avoiding duplicate fetches or executions.

-If using CSS modules or JSON modules, since these features are relatively new they require manually enabling using the initialization option:
+If using CSS modules or JSON modules, since these features are relatively new, they require manually enabling using the initialization option:

 ```html
 <script>window.esmsInitOptions = { enable: ['css-modules', 'json-modules'] }</script>